-In 1997, having elevated to the pinnacle of success, Querciabella set eyes on the southern Tuscan coast as the next fertile ground in which to set roots, literally.
+In 1997, having elevated the Chianti estate to the pinnacle of success, Querciabella set eyes on the southern Tuscan coast as the next fertile ground to put down roots, literally.
 At the time, Maremma was untamed, still steeped in wilderness.
-Querciabella chose the perfect canvas, a seaside estate of 42 hectares, to plant the first vineyards in 2000, cultivated biodynamically since inception.
+Here, Querciabella chose the perfect white canvas, a seaside estate of 42 hectares just south of Grosseto, to plant new vineyards, biodynamic since inception.

-The grapes of Sangiovese, Merlot and Cabernet Sauvignon are harvested at the peak of phenolic maturation, each variety being treated individually up to the final blend.
-Following gentle fermentation management, the wine undergoes élevage in cement vats for at least 10 months, until it is ready to be blended and bottled.
+Harmony and simplicity are beautifully built around a supple core of fruit.
+We harvest Sangiovese, Merlot and Cabernet Sauvignon at the peak of phenolic maturation and work each variety individually up to the final blend.
+Following gentle fermentation management, the base wines undergo élevage in cement vats for at least ten months before they become Mongrana.

 No animal products or byproducts are used in the production of this wine, making it suitable for vegans and vegetarians.